ibrahim-mintal/flasker/README.md

-# 🐍 Flasker: A Simple Dockerized Flask App
+# Building a Flasker App Image & Pushing to Hub

 This project demonstrates how to containerize a basic Flask application and push the Docker image to Docker Hub.

 ---

-## 📦 What's Included?
+## What's Included?

 - Minimal Flask web app
 - Dockerfile for containerization